golmman/curlxy/README.md

 https://github.com/JetBrains/http-request-in-editor-spec

 ## todos
-* remove dependency of httpbin (poorly maintained, python, no commits since 2018, docker container has no tag)
+* remove dependency of httpbin in tests (poorly maintained, python, no commits since 2018, docker container has no tag)